zimmertr/Dotfiles/README.md

 # Dotfiles

-A collection of my dotfiles.
+A collection of some of my dotfiles that aren't significant enough to have their own repo.